ElsaWu1998/ElsaWu1998/README.md

 - 👋 Hi, I’m @ElsaWu1998
-- 🌱 I’m currently learning Hadoop
-- 👀 You can contact me via WeChat: Elsawu23510
+- 👀 You can contact me via WeChat: IeshaWu23510

 <!---
 ElsaWu1998/ElsaWu1998 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.